 Those notices will originate from email@example.com and will be sent to the registrant email address in both English and German.
 We recommend that you whitelist firstname.lastname@example.org with your mail provider to ensure receipt of these notices.
 Notices will be sent regardless of whether an automatic renewal has been requested for the domain, or if the domain has been set to expire.

 In case a domain has not been renewed, it will be deleted at its expiration date.
 A domain is available for restoration during a period of 30 days after its deletion.
-The restoration is only available to the registrant at expiration, and the domain cannot be transferred to another registrar until it has been restored.
+The restoration is only available to the registrant at expiration.
+Some registries do not allow expired domains to be transferred to another registrar until they have been restored.

 Registered Name Holders need to contact their domain service provider for any customer service requests on registered domains.
 Please direct all requests to change the registration details of a domain name or retrieve authcodes directly to your domain service provider.
 Your service provider will also accept complaints or assist in resolving disputes.

-Complaints or disputes directed to us as a Sponsoring Registrar can be submitted to firstname.lastname@example.org.
+Complaints or disputes directed to us as a Sponsoring Registrar can be submitted to email@example.com or you can call +1.4165350123.
+Our internal compliance department will process and respond to such requests.
 Your email will be acknowledged immediately and we will respond to the issue in no more than 5 days.

 Please find contact information for our registrar EPAG Domainservices GmbH in our Legal Disclaimer.
-EPAG Domainservices GmbH as a fully-owned subsidiary of Tucows.com Co.
+EPAG Domainservices GmbH is a fully-owned subsidiary of Tucows.com Co.